Baffert recalls how Sheikh Mohammed helped save his life in Dubai

 Baffert, who is one of the most successful trainers in American racing history, has claimed four Dubai World Cup trophies with Silver Charm (1998), Captain Steve (2001), Arrogate (2017), and Country Grammer (2022), and has sent out Grade 1 Santa Anita Handicap hero Newgate in a bid for a fifth title.

-The American will not be at Meydan on March 30 however, he will be represented by his long-time training partner Jimmy Barnes.
+The American will not be at Meydan on March 30, and he will be represented by his long-time training partner Jimmy Barnes.

 “With Newgate I know I’m kind of back a little quick, but he’s a really hardy horse who carries a lot of flesh,” says the silver-haired American.